dogeared/okta-ardu-token-example/README.md

 ![totp](images/totp.png)

 Press the `A` button to return to the set date and time screen.
 Press the `B` button to return to the set shared secret screen.

+*NOTE:* Watch the [Okta Developer Blog](https://developer.okta.com/blog) for a post on setting up Okta to enroll and enforce MFA and use the OktaArduToken.